Professor of Law

 About Professor Janus

-Eric Janus served as President and Dean of William Mitchell College of Law from 2007–2015.
-During that period, the school established an Indian Law Program and Center for Law and Business, obtained permission from the ABA for the first hybrid online/on-campus J.D. program at an ABA-approved law school, and negotiated an agreement to combine with the Hamline University School of Law to create the Mitchell Hamline School of Law.
-He was twice named one of the “25 Most Influential People in Legal Education” by The National Jurist.
+Eric Janus served as President and Dean of William Mitchell College of Law from 2007-2015.
+During that period, he initiated and led a successful $25 million campaign, and the school established an Indian Law Program and Center for Law and Business, obtained permission from the American Bar Association to establish the first hybrid online/on-campus J.D. program among ABA-approved law schools, and negotiated an agreement to combine with the Hamline University School of Law to create the Mitchell Hamline School of Law.
+He was named one of the “25 Most Influential People in Legal Education” by The National Jurist in 2015 and 2016.

 Professor Janus’ scholarly focus has been on constitutional and public policy considerations in the development of so-called regulatory approaches to sexual violence prevention.